Zip Nada Zilch is not a scam, and despite the name, can actually produce people rewards and money if they know what to do.

 Prizes include anything from a laptop, phones to a gaming console and other various items.
-A referral program is also available with ZNZ, which is common with these types of sites that pays you anywhere from $20-$130 a referral as they claim.
+An affiliate referral program (see my guide to affiliate marketing success here) is also available with ZNZ, which is common with these types of sites that pays you anywhere from $20-$130 a referral as they claim.

 You may also find people who promote this site and others like it and they may even be willing to pay you to sign up through them.
 This is a method of making money programs like Project Payday teach.

-1: The trial offers they have (most of them) actually require you to pay for them, while receiving even less credits in return.
-For example:
+The trial offers they have (most of them) actually require you to pay for them, while receiving even less credits in return.